MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-entity-lookup.md

 ---
-title: Create a relationship between tables by using a lookup field | Microsoft Docs
+title: Create a relationship between tables by using a lookup column | Microsoft Docs
-description: Step-by-step instructions for how to create a relationship between tables in Power Apps by using a lookup field.
+description: Step-by-step instructions for how to create a relationship between tables in Power Apps by using a lookup column.
 author: lancedMicrosoft
 manager: kvivek
 ms.service: powerapps